Jokelab/Assertive.Docs/Language/Asserts.md

 ---

 # Asserts
-The reason that this language is called Asserive is that it has a dedicated keyword to perform asserts.
+The reason that this language is called Assertive Script is that it has a dedicated keyword to perform asserts.
 They are useful to test a condition.
 Assertive Script will send the result (success or failure) to the configured output writers.

 ## Syntax